 You want to take full advantage of your pool or backyard area, but the heat and bugs are keeping you indoors.
 If this is your situation, it is time to consider building a screen room patio enclosure.
 Since there are many details that require consideration when building a patio screen enclosure, here are some essentials that will make the design stylish and functional.

 Florida’s heat can be unbearable, especially in the summer months.
-Building a patio screen enclosure will enable you to keep your patio area at a comfortable temperature, it is wise to install ceiling fans that will keep air circulating.
+Building an outdoor screen enclosure will enable you to keep your patio area at a comfortable temperature, it is wise to install ceiling fans that will keep air circulating.
 Fans are available in a variety of styles.
 For example, to create an exotic atmosphere, use a fan with ornate blades that resemble palm branches.